Evolution of structure growth during dark energy domination: Insights from the cross-correlation of DESI galaxies with CMB lensing and galaxy magnification: Introduction

 At low redshifts where DE is relevant the universe exhibits large nonlinearities, limiting the statistical precision achievable from perturbative scales.
 Higher precision can be attained by incorporating smaller-scale measurements such as galaxy shear \cite{Heymans:2020gsg,KiDS:2021opn,DES:2021wwk,DES:2021bvc,DES:2021vln,Miyatake:2023njf,Sugiyama:2023fzm,Dalal:2023olq,Li:2023tui} but this comes at the cost of modeling increasingly complex and non-linear processes.
 Accurately modeling these processes is essential for robust inference.
 Recognition of systematic effects -- such as baryonic feedback \cite{AtacamaCosmologyTelescope:2020wtv,DES:2024iny,Hadzhiyska:2024qsl} and intrinsic alignments \cite{Schmitz:2018rfw,Blazek:2017wbz,Vlah:2019byq,Chen:2023yyb,Chen2024} -- has led to greater reported uncertainties from these probes, bringing them to a level comparable to those obtainable from perturbative scales.

 In this work we constrain $\sigma_8(z)$ using two approaches: (1) tomographic cross-correlations of DESI imaging data with CMB lensing and (2) the correlation of galaxy positions with galaxy magnification.
-While the former is more robust to non-linear systematic effects, the latter serves as a new probe of the low-redshift clustering that is complementary to CMB lensing and galaxy shear measurements.
+While the former is more robust to non-linear systematic effects, the latter serves as a new probe of the low-redshift clustering on large scales that is complementary to CMB lensing and galaxy shear measurements\footnote{See \cite{Xu:2024cix} for an alternative approach correlating source fluxes (rather than positions) with the lens sample on highly non-linear scales ($k\lesssim50\,\,h\,{\rm Mpc}^{-1})$.}.
 We describe the data and models used in each of these analyses in \S\ref{sec:data} and \S\ref{sec:likelihood} respectively.
 Our results are presented in \S\ref{sec:results} and we conclude in \S\ref{sec:discussion_and_conclusions}.